timofeymukha/eddylicious/docs/user_guide/input.rst

 in the foamFile format the following should be added to the configuration file. ::

    reader                   foamFile
    readPath                 /path/to/OpenFOAM/case
-   sampleSurfaceName       name of sample surface as defined in controlDict
+   sampleFunctionObjectName name of the 'surfaces' function object used for sampling sampleSurfaceName        name of sample surface as defined in the function object

-Eddylicious will search for the catalogs containing the data for different time steps in ``readPath/postProcessing/sampledSurface/*time_value*/sampleSurfaceName``.
+Eddylicious will search for the catalogs containing the data for different time steps in ``readPath/postProcessing/sampledFunctionObjectName/*time_value*/sampleSurfaceName``.

 .. important::